bcgov/bcdata/inst/JOSS/paper.md

 # Introduction

 The British Columbia government hosts over 2000 tabular and spatial data sets in the B.C.
-Data Catalogue (@bcdc).
+Data Catalogue (BCDC; @bcdc).
 Most provincial spatial data is available through the B.C.
-Data Catalogue under an open licence, via a Geoserver Web Feature Service (WFS).
+Data Catalogue under an open licence, via a [Web Feature Service](https://en.wikipedia.org/wiki/Web_Feature_Service) (WFS).
 WFS is a powerful and flexible service for distributing geographic features over the web, that supports both spatial and non-spatial querying.
-The bcdata package for the R programming language (@RCore) wraps this functionality and enables R users to efficiently query and directly read spatial data from the B.C.
-Data Catalogue into their R session.
-The bcdata package implements a novel application of dbplyr using a web service backend, where a locally constructed query is processed by a remote server.
-The data is only downloaded, and loaded into R as an ‘sf’ object, once the query is complete and the user requests the final result.
+The bcdata package for the R programming language (@RCore) wraps two distinct but complimentary web APIs - one for the BCDC, and one for the WFS.
+This allows R users to search, download, and import data from the BCDC, as well as efficiently query and directly read spatial data from the WFS into their R session.
+The bcdata package implements a novel application of dbplyr (@dbplyr) using a WFS backend, rather than a database backend, where a locally constructed query is processed by a remote server.
 This allows for fast and efficient spatial data retrieval using familiar dplyr syntax.
-The package also provides functionality that enables users to search and retrieve many other types of data and metadata from the B.C.
-Data Catalogue, thereby connecting British Columbia open data holdings with the vast capabilities of R.
+Through this functionality the bcdata package connects British Columbia open data holdings with the vast capabilities of R.

 # Usage

 bcdata connects to the B.C.
-Data Catalogue through a few key functions:
+Data Catalogue and the Web Feature Service through a few key functions:

-- `bcdc_browse()` - Open the catalogue in your default browser
+- `bcdc_browse()` - Open the catalogue in the default browser
 - `bcdc_search()` - Search records in the catalogue
 - `bcdc_search_facets()` - List catalogue facet search options
 - `bcdc_get_record()` - Print a catalogue record
 - `bcdc_tidy_resources()` - Get a data frame of resources for a record
 - `bcdc_get_data()` - Get catalogue data
-- `bcdc_query_geodata()` - Get & query catalogue geospatial data available through a [Web Service](https://www2.gov.bc.ca/gov/content?id=95D78D544B244F34B89223EF069DF74E)
+- `bcdc_query_geodata()` - Get & query catalogue geospatial data available through a [Web Feature Service](https://www2.gov.bc.ca/gov/content?id=95D78D544B244F34B89223EF069DF74E)

+ *Placeholder for catalogue features demo*

 ### `bcdc_get_data()`

-Once you have located the B.C.
-Data Catalogue record with the data you want, you can use `bcdata::bcdc_get_data()` to download and read the data from the record.
-You can use the record name, permanent ID or the result from `bcdc_get_record()`. `bcdc_get_data` will automatically detect the type of data you are requesting and return the appropriate type.
+Once the user has located the B.C.
+Data Catalogue record with the data they want, `bcdata::bcdc_get_data()` can be used to download and read the data from the record.
+Any of the record name, permanent ID or the result from `bcdc_get_record()` can be used to specify the resource. `bcdc_get_data` will automatically detect the type of data being requested and return the appropriate type.
 Let's try to access data for scholarships in B.C. schools:

 ```r